CHTC/chtc-website-source/user-news.md

 The campus maintenance is expected to conclude by Sunday, April 5 at 8pm CDT.
 We will send an email via this address (chtc-users@cs.wisc.edu) confirming when our systems are back online.

-Please get in touch at chtc@cs.wisc.edu with any questions or concerns, especially if this outage means that you won’t make a hard deadline.
+Please get in touch at [chtc@cs.wisc.edu](chtc@cs.wisc.edu) with any questions or concerns, especially if this outage means that you won’t make a hard deadline.
 We’ll do our best to help you with potential alternative solutions.

+Best,
+Your CHTC Team

 ------------------------------------------------------------------------
 ## Reminder: Files in Gluster deleted April 20